fivetran/dbt_recurly/README.md

 </a>
 </p>

+### Materialized Models
+Each Quickstart transformation job run materializes 47 models if all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ## How do I use the dbt package?
 ### Step 1: Prerequisites
 To use this dbt package, you must have the following:
-- At least one Fivetran Recurly connector syncing data into your destination.
+- At least one Fivetran Recurly connection syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **PostgreSQL**, **Databricks** destination.

 #### Databricks Dispatch Configuration